 Focus Group Discussions are a way of collecting qualitative data by engaging a small number of people in a focused discussion.
 This could be, for example, a group of pastoralists sharing experiences related to animal health.
 The researcher acts as a moderator, posing questions, keeping the discussion flowing and allowing all participants to participate fully.
 It is usually recorded, transcribed and analysed following conventional analysis techniques (Silverman 2004).

 Anthropologists acknowledge that data collection is always influenced by the background of the data collector and the respondents.
 Doing so, they recognise the power asymmetry involved in conducting qualitative studies.
 Crucial issues to think about are, for example, that the researcher’s personal life history and experiences, as well as race, class, gender, sexuality, nationality, and ideology can be influential.
+Having separate discussions with men and women is frequent.
 All of this needs to be taken into account when methods are designed, data is analysed and findings are presented.
 And, as is true for all studies collecting data and/or samples from study participants, the study protocols must undergo ethical approval including an informed consent form.

 Geertz, C. (1973).
 Interpretation of Culture, New York, Basic Books.

 Kleinman, A. (1981).
 Patients and Healers in the Context of Culture.
 An Exploration of the Borderland between Anthropology, Medicine, and Psychiatry, Berkeley, University of California Press.

 The following article is unfortunately in German but has an English abstract: Krönke, F. (2004).
 Hilfesuchverhalten und die Barrieren der Nutzung des öffentlichen Gesundheitswesens bei pastoralnomadischen FulBe im Tschad, in: Anthropos 99, 25-38.